Barclay and Perkins Company Limited : owner 1781-1955

 On 22 May 1832 the majority of the buildings were destroyed in a fire when, it is believed, a lamp held by one of the employees of the brewery ignited.
 As the buildings were made of wood and contained very combustible material such as malt and hops, the fire spread quickly.
 A number of fire engines were brought in but the firemen and the brewery employees were unable stop the fire burning for many hours.
 As a consequence much of the brewery was rebuilt and extended.
 Victorian authors could not avoid pouring the celebrated porter into their books.
 There are many references to Barclay's beer in the novels of Charles Dickens.
-Dick Swiveller claimed in the Old Curiosity Shop, published in 1840, that there was 'waiting for something to turn up'.
+Dick Swiveller claimed in the Old Curiosity Shop, published in 1840, that there was 'a spell in every drop against the ills of mortality'.
+It was a job at Barclay's Brewery that Micawber had in mind when he was 'waiting for something to turn up'.

 Anchor Brewery employed some 430 men in 1850 and had the largest output of beer of any firm in London.
 Dr Johnson eventually had his face plastered all over the brewery's bottle labels, as Barclay's Doctor brand gained fame at home and abroad.
 An upright figure of the stout academic clutching a pint pot became the brewery's emblem.
 In 1899 the brewery was said to be one of the sights of London.

 Shakespeare was not forgotten.
 In 1909 a bronze memorial was unveiled on the brewery wall in Park Street, showing a view of old Southwark, commemorating the fact that "Here stood the Globe Playhouse of Shakespeare, 1598-1613".
 When the company produced a Festival Ale in 1951 to mark the Festival of Britain, the Globe Theatre was featured on the label.
 John Perkins was killed at Brighton horse races by Lord Bolingbroke's horse, Highflyer.
 The horse had kicked out at an insect that was irritating it, and kicked Perkins in the head.